MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-orch-2019.md

 ms.topic:  include
 ms.prod:  system center
 ms.technology: orchestrator
-description: include file to provides an overview of how to upgrade your System Center Orchestrator installation to release 2019.
+description: include file to provide an overview of how to upgrade your System Center Orchestrator installation to release 2019.
 keywords:
 ---